ZiedYT/chats-revenge-public/README.md

         - When you use this reward, you will not be able to use OBS virtual camera to display your OBS capture as a camera since only one application can write into OBS virtual camera.
         - You can choose which camera you want to use in the dropdown list
         - You can specify the duration for which the camera will be disabled
-        - You can specify if the duration is stackable (eg if 3 people claim the reward the camera will be disabled 3 times longer)
+        - You can specify if the duration is stackable
     - Monitor:
         - Allow chat to temporarily disable/blur/rotate your monitors.
         - You can specify the duration for which the monitors will be affected